kelvtang/pons-nft/contracts/README.md

 Whenever a Pons Artist mints a PonsNft or a user lists a PonsNft for resale, he receives a PonsListingCertificate with the details of the listing or minting.
 If the reseller decides to unlist his PonsNft from the market, this is achieved by trading in the corresponding PonsListingCertificate to prove the listing.
 PonsListingCertificates issued for the minting of a PonsNft cannot be traded in for the PonsNft.
 Once the listed PonsNft has been purchased, the issued PonsListingCertificates become ineligible for redemption.

+## NftMarketAdmin
+The NftMarketAdmin (specifically, the NftMarketAdmin_v1) represents the market administration interface.
+Only one instance is created, and stored in the Pons account.
+The NftMarketAdmin is used to update NFT metadata, market data, and to fulfill NFTs to buyers who have paid off-chain.

 ## PonsListingCertificate
 The PonsListingCertificate resource represents a listing or minting of a PonsNft on to the Pons NFT Marketplace.
 If it represents a listing, it can be redeemed for the original PonsNft if it has not yet been purchased.